brownan/backathon/README.md

 * Low runtime memory usage: memory usage doesn't depend on the size of the backup set
 * Fast and efficient filesystem scans to discover changed files
+* Decoupled scan and backup routines.
+This allows "continuous" style backups with e.g. inotify.
 * Fast and efficient pruning of old backups to recover space
 * Fast and efficient local cache for browsing backed up file manifests, for easy restores of select files.